 What is ray tracing?

 Ray tracing is a rendering technique that creates more realistic light effects.
 By using ray tracing tech to simulate the physical behaviour of light, you’ll see it bounce off objects in the virtual world just as it would in reality.

-While ray tracing has been around for some time in the film and TV production worlds, Nvidia’s RTX graphics cards are the first means through which ray tracing can be rendered in real-time, making it possible to incorporate the technology in video games.
+While ray tracing has been around for some time in the film and TV production worlds, the release of Nvidia’s RTX graphics cards marked the first instance when ray tracing could be rendered in real-time, making it possible to incorporate into video games.

 It isn’t only light that benefits from ray tracing; this more realistic behaviour of light also creates more authentic reflections and shadows.

-Shadows, meanwhile, should look more dynamic.
+Shadows, meanwhile, will look more dynamic.
 Think of a rising sun over a forest.
 With ray tracing, shadows are directly affected by the light source and will move accordingly with the sun’s position in the sky.
 The Shadow of the Tomb Raider tech demo also depicted how flickering firecrackers and candles will create more realistic and atmospheric lighting in dark environments.